Free Puppy Training Tips: Help a Corgi Learn Good Manners

 Fortunately, Gracie is still a puppy so these unwanted behaviors haven’t been going on very long.
 Usually behaviors and habits that have been going on a long while are hardest to stop.

-Later in the session, I was showing the guardians how to train a dog to come and noticed that Gracie would get up and move away instead of letting the guardian scratch her under the chin.
+Later in the session, I showed the guardians how to train a dog to come.
+I noticed that Gracie would get up and move away.
+She did this instead of letting the guardian scratch her under the chin.
 This is a result of the guardian snatching Gracie up at times she didn’t want to come or cooperate.
-While sometimes you have to do this, repeatedly trapping or snatching a puppy can erode their trust in us.
-While its clear Gracie loves her humans, I knew I needed to show her how to fix this problem.

 I had the human hold out a treat between her thumb and forefinger then let the dog chew little pieces off.
 We tried to touch under the chin while this was going on, but this proved too much or too early for Gracie.
 We kept at it, and after some patience, the guardian was eventually able to touch her under her chin.
 It was only a second before Gracie moved away; but still, progress.